awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeQuerySuggestionsBlockList.md

 Valid Values:` ACTIVE | CREATING | DELETING | UPDATING | ACTIVE_BUT_UPDATE_FAILED | FAILED`

  ** [UpdatedAt](#API_DescribeQuerySuggestionsBlockList_ResponseSyntax) **   <a name="Kendra-DescribeQuerySuggestionsBlockList-response-UpdatedAt"></a>
-The date\-time a block list for query suggestions was last updated\.
+The Unix timestamp when a block list for query suggestions was last updated\.
 Type: Timestamp

 ## Errors<a name="API_DescribeQuerySuggestionsBlockList_Errors"></a>